-- Stars clusters
+- Cataclysmic Variable Stars

 - Astrophysical masers and lasers

-- Cosmology and the early universe
+- Cosmology and the early Universe

 - History and culture of astronomy

 Research at MMO emphasizes state-of-the-art data reduction techniques and thoughtful physical interpretation.
-Data for projects are obtained from Hubble Space Telescope, leading ground-based optical, infrared and radio telescopes, and next generation surveys such as the Sloan Digital Sky Survey (SDSS) and UKIRT Infrared Deep Sky Survey (UKIDSS).
+Data for projects are obtained from Hubble Space Telescope, Chandra X-ray Space Telescope, leading ground-based optical, infrared and radio telescopes, and next generation surveys such as the Sloan Digital Sky Survey (SDSS) and UKIRT Infrared Deep Sky Survey (UKIDSS).
 Students also obtain data and develop their hands-on observational skills with the MMO’s 24″ and 17″ research telescopes equipped with modern CCD cameras.
 In addition, students have access to the digitized photographic plate collections of the MMO and the Harvard College Observatory, a unique historical resource for studies of variable objects over long time periods.